Steve Marriott: Small Faces: 1965–1969

-Humble Pie
+Humble Pie: 1969–1975

-Shortly after leaving Small Faces, Marriott joined the newly formed rock band Humble Pie with Peter Frampton, drummer Jerry Shirley and bassist Greg Ridley.
+Shortly after leaving Small Faces in 1969, Marriott joined the newly formed rock band Humble Pie with Peter Frampton, drummer Jerry Shirley and bassist Greg Ridley.
 In the early years, Humble Pie allowed Marriott the artistic freedom he craved but was denied in Small Faces due, in part, to commercial pressures and individual differences.
 After extensive secret rehearsals at his Clear Sounds home recording studio, the band released on Immediate their debut album As Safe As Yesterday Is, closely followed by the Marriott-penned debut single "Natural Born Bugie" (an intentional misspelling of "boogie"), which peaked at No. 4 in the UK Singles Chart in the summer of 1969.
 Humble Pie almost disbanded after their first American tour when they returned to Britain and discovered that Immediate had gone into liquidation.
 They transferred to A&M Records and focused all their attention on the lucrative US market.
 Their new manager, Dee Anthony, had the band scrap its 'unplugged' set and crank the volume up.

 Humble Pie toured constantly over the next three years, completing nineteen tours in the US alone.
 The band's next album releases, Humble Pie and Rock On, benefitted from their touring.
 Their live album Performance Rockin' the Fillmore (1971) became the band's most successful release to date.
 During these recordings, Marriott's strong vocal performances became the focal point of the band.
 Dee Anthony pushed Marriott to take more of the on-stage spotlight, something he had, up to then, been sharing with Frampton and Ridley.
 Marriott's new prominence is said to have resulted in Frampton's decision to leave the band.
 (Frampton was replaced by Clem Clempson.)

 Some close to Marriott, such as his wife and even Marriott himself, would say that his personality changed for the worse when he toured America.
-Eventually, possibly as a result of excessive alcohol and drug use, Marriott started showing signs of mild schizophrenia.
 He had regularly taken amphetamines (speed) and smoked cannabis in his days in the Moments and Small Faces, and in the latter half of the 1960s he also tried LSD.
 But by the time Humble Pie began to tour America regularly in the early 1970s, Marriott allegedly developed a destructive cocaine and alcohol addiction, which is thought to have been the cause of his marriage break-ups and to have contributed to his premature death in a house fire.